borgesedson/borgesedson/README.md

 I enjoy working on projects that involve programming, and I'm always eager to learn and grow.

 ## 🌱 Currently Learning
--Full Stack Development: Exploring both front-end and back-end technologies , but with focus in Backend in Java.
+-Full Stack Development: Exploring back-end technologies , but with focus in Backend using python

 ## 👀 Areas of Interest
 - Software Development
-- Front and Backend
+- Backend Development
+- DBA
+- Data Science : Machine Learning , AI

 ## 💞️ Collaboration
 I'm looking to collaborate on exciting projects related to: